ITrust/docker-images/fir/README.md

 docker-compose exec fir ./set_default_data.sh
 ```

-The `/usr/src/FIR/incidents/fixtures` directory can be mounted in the docker container to change the default fixtures.
+The `/usr/src/FIR/incidents/fixtures` directory can also be mounted to a local directory if you want to provide your own fixtures.
+The `set_default_data.sh` script will use Django `loaddata` feature on each json file within `/usr/src/FIR/incidents/fixtures` directory.